"

 Example 3.1.2.
 Two beats per measure: Sousa[1], “The Stars and Stripes Forever”

-At first glance, you might be tempted to think the quarter note receives one beat and there are four beats per measure in Example 3.1.2.
+At first glance, you might think the quarter note gets one beat and there are four beats per measure in Example 3.1.2.
 However, when listening to the excerpt, do you tap your foot four times or only twice per measure?
-Chances are you only tap your foot twice per measure, meaning that there are two beats per measure and the half note receives one beat.
+Chances are you only tap your foot twice per measure, which means there are two beats per measure and the half note gets one beat.

 Example 3.1.3.
 Three beats per measure: Strauss[2], “The Blue Danube Waltz”

-There are three beats per measure in Example 3.1.3 and the quarter note gets one beat.
-The downbeat is more emphasized than the other two beats in this example by Strauss.
-Indeed, the downbeat is so strong that the third beat of measures 2 and 3 actually sound more like an introduction to the next downbeat (shown by the arrows), rather than the last beat of the measure.
+There are three beats per measure in Example 3.1.3, with the quarter note receiving one beat.
+Strauss emphasizes the downbeat more than the other two beats in this example.
+In fact, the downbeat is so strong that the third beats of measures 2 and 3 actually sound more like an introduction to the next downbeat (indicated by the arrows), rather than the final beat of the measure.

 Example 3.1.4.
 Four beats per measure: Foster[3], “Jeanie With the Light Brown Hair”

 There are four beats per measure in Example 3.1.4.
-Since beats 1 and 3 are stronger than beats 2 and 4 when there are four beats per measure, it may be difficult to distinguish between two beats per measure and four beats per measure.
+Since beats 1 and 3 are stronger than beats 2 and 4 in a measure with four beats, it can be hard to tell the difference between two beats per measure and four beats per measure.
 However, because Example 3.1.4 is so slow, it is more likely to tap your foot four times per measure.

-You may have noticed two things about Example 3.1.4:
+You might have noticed two things about Example 3.1.4.

 • The example begins with a single note called an anacrusis or upbeat.
 We will learn about the upbeat in detail in Section 3.7.

-• The eighth notes are not beamed according to beats.
-This is because the music is a vocal score.
-Music for voices will often disregard beaming in order to match notes with syllables and words.
+• The eighth notes are not beamed according to beats because the music is a vocal score.
+Music for voices often disregards beaming to align notes with syllables and words.

-In the three examples above, the number of beats and accented downbeat repeat in every measure.
-For instance, Example 3.1.3 has three beats per measure and this applies to every measure.
+In the three examples above, the number of beats and accented downbeats repeat in every measure.
+For instance, Example 3.1.3 has three beats per measure, and this pattern applies to all measures.
 When the same beats are accented within repeated groups of measures, it creates a meter.
-In this chapter, we will learn about the simple meters, which is a way of grouping measures where the beat evenly divides into two.
+In this chapter, we will learn about the simple meters, which are a way of grouping measures where the beat evenly divides into two.

 Meter

-• Meter is the recurring regular pattern of beats.
+• Meter is the repeating regular pattern of beats.

-• Beats are organized into groups of two, three, or four, where the downbeat always has the strongest accent.
+• ¨ Beats are arranged in groups of two, three, or four, with the downbeat always having the strongest accent.

-• Simple meters are meters in which the beat is a note (not a dotted note) that divides evenly into two.
+• Simple meters are meters where the beat is a note (not a dotted note) that divides evenly into two.

 We learned that beats can equal any note, but the half note, quarter note, and eighth note are most common.
 We also learned that beats are organized into groups separated by bar lines, and that groups of two, three, and four are most common.
 We can communicate all this information with a time signature.
 A time signature consists of two numbers (one above the other) at the beginning of a piece of music.
 In two cases, the time signature is a symbol instead of two numbers.